Do you love a good massage? You should: the benefits of massage for runners may help you attain your next personal best.

 While massage won’t clear lactic acid or any other waste products from your muscles, it will promote more circulation to your muscles.
 Better circulation is what will aid your recovery (which is the same reason why compression socks work).

-These benefits suggest you can recover faster after a hard session and be ready for another sooner.
+These benefits of massage for runners suggest you can recover faster after a hard session and be ready for another sooner.
 Running more fast workouts – or higher mileage – is one of the best ways to become a better runner.
 And massage can help you do that while mitigating the injury risk.

 When is the Best Time to Schedule a Massage?